philips-labs/terraform-aws-github-runner/docs/index.md

     This feature is Beta, changes will not trigger a major release as long in beta.

 The Job Retry will allow you to retry scaling when a job is not started.
 When enabled the scale up lambda will send a retry message to the a SQS queue.
-The job retry lambda will check after a delay if the job is still queued.
-And if so it will send a retry command de the scale up lambda via SQS.
+The Job Retry lambda will check after a delay if the job is still queued, and if so, it will send a retry command to the scale up lambda via SQS.
 The feature is designed to be used with ephemeral runners.
 The feature is opt in, it will not be created by default.

 Consequences of enabling the feature are:

 - Increase of calls to the GitHub API, could cause reaching the rate limit.
-- Could create new instance when job are not started caused by other failures, resulting in more costs and useless instance creation.
+- Could create new instance when jobs are not started caused by other failures, resulting in more costs and useless instance creation.

 ### Security

-Sensitive information such as secrets and private keys is stored securely in the SSM Parameter Store.
+Sensitive information such as secrets and private keys are stored securely in the SSM Parameter Store.
 These values undergo encryption using either the default KMS key for SSM or a custom KMS key, depending on the specified configuration.

-Permission are managed in several places.
+Permissions are managed in several places.
 Below are the most important ones.
 For details check the Terraform sources.

 - The GitHub App requires access to actions and to publish `workflow_job` events to the AWS webhook (API gateway).
 - The scale up lambda should have access to EC2 for creating and tagging instances.